pgdurand/BeeDeeM/docker/README.md

 We also suppose that you are familiar with [docker build](https://docs.docker.com/engine/reference/commandline/build/) and [docker run](https://docs.docker.com/engine/reference/commandline/run/) commands.

-Note: this BeeDeeM's *Dockerfile* was made and tested using *Docker version 17* on *Mac OSX El Capitan*.
+Note: this BeeDeeM's *Dockerfile* was made and tested using *Docker version 20* on *macOS Catalina*.

 ## Build the container